 The Hay River is 1,114 km in length and has a watershed area that encompasses 48,200 km2.
-It originates in northwest Alberta and travels through northern Alberta and British Columbia, before discharging into Great Slave Lake on the southwestern side (Atlas of Canada n.d.).
-The East Channel of the Hay River, at the outlet into Great Slave Lake, is used to access several communities to supply goods.
-The West Channel is too shallow for commercial shipping, and aerial photos showed no evidence of commercial shipping having occurred along this channel.
-Dredging is proposed at the outlet of the Hay River into Great Slave Lake (Dredge Area A, Figure 1-1) and in the East Channel of the river (Dredge Area B, Figure 1-1).
+It originates in northwest Alberta and travels through northern Alberta and British Columbia before discharging into Great Slave Lake on the southwestern side (Government of Canada 2023).
+The East Channel of the Hay River, at the outlet into Great Slave Lake, is used to supply goods to several communities.
+The West Channel is too shallow for commercial shipping, and aerial photos showed no evidence of commercial shipping having occurred along it.
+Dredging is proposed at the outlet of the Hay River into Great Slave Lake (Dredge Area A) and in the East Channel of the river (Dredge Area B) (Figure 1-1).